EachBeef241/beef-s-bot/README.md

 # beef-s-bot
-It's probably a bot, made in Python, that can play YouTube music, currently being worked on, and with some bugs
+It's probably a bot, made in Python, that can play YouTube music.
+It's currently being worked on and has some bugs.

-Caso for utilizar, criar um .env utilizando
+If you plan to use it, create a .env file with the following:

 DISCORD_TOKEN = ****

 BOT_ID = ****

-Caso queira hostear no seu proprio computador, por favor instale o ffmpeg, caso não instalado, dará erros
+If you want to host it on your own computer, please install ffmpeg.
+If it is not installed, it will cause errors.